 Prerequisites.
 Students must satisfy prerequisites to enroll in a course.
-Students entering the major without a civil or environmental engineering degree also must satisfy a set of articulation courses.
+Students entering the major without a civil or environmental engineering degree may also have to satisfy a set of articulation courses.

 Undergraduate Courses.
 For students enrolling in Fall 2019 and later, the university no longer accepts undergraduate courses toward the graduate degree.
 All courses must be 5000-level or 6000-level courses.
-Any 4000-level courses taken by a graduate student must be taken as articulation courses or supplemental to their plan of study, which may affect the ability to apply for tuition waivers for those courses.
+Any 4000-level courses taken by a graduate student must be taken as articulation courses or supplemental to their Plan of Study, which may affect the ability to apply for tuition waivers for those courses.
 Students who enrolled prior to Fall 2019 may elect to follow the curriculum in place at the time that they enrolled.

-Directed Individual Study (DIS).
+Directed Individual Study (DIS) and other custom courses.
 A maximum of six (6) credit hours from up to two (2) Directed Individual Study (DIS) courses may be applied towards degree requirements with prior approval from the CEE department.
 The content of the DIS may not directly overlap with thesis or dissertation research work, nor may it duplicate the content of an existing course.
 The student and respective major professor must work with the faculty member directing the DIS (i.e., DIS instructor) to define course contents consistent with the student's Plan of Study.
 The DIS should be viewed as a stand-alone graduate class equivalent to regular classes that supports a student's particular areas of interest that is not offered in regular classes.

 The approval and registration process is as follows.
-At least one week before the beginning of the semester, the student should submit a DIS course approval form, a syllabus, and an abstract to the Graduate Program Associate by email at civil@eng.famu.fsu.edu for final review.
-If the form passes the administrative audit, the Academic Coordinator will create a unique course section and the student will be notified by email of the class and section number.
+At least one week before the beginning of the semester, a DIS course approval form, a syllabus, and an abstract should be submitted to the Graduate Coordinator (a.k.a.
+Graduate Program Associate) for final review by email at civil@eng.famu.fsu.edu.
+Graduate students are expected to discuss the need for DIS courses (and other special courses, such as supervised research, thesis research, dissertation research, preliminary exam, thesis defense, dissertation defense, etc.) with their major professors, and major professors should provide the list of special courses their students plan to take to the Graduate Coordinator.
+If the DIS course approval form passes the administrative audit, the Graduate Coordinator will create a unique course section, and the major professor will be notified by email of the class and section number.
+The list of special courses should be provided by major professors at least two weeks before the first day of classes to prevent potential delays with the course creation.
 The student must enroll in the course through their student account (iRattler at FAMU, Student Central/my.fsu.edu at FSU).
 The student must sign up for the correct section to receive credit for the class.

 A maximum of 3 hours of Supervised Research (CGN 5910) and 6 hours of DIS may be applied towards degree requirements for B.S. - Ph.D. students.
 M.S. - Ph.D. students can take up to 3 hours of Supervised Research and 3 hours of DIS (or 0 hours of Supervised Research and 6 hours of DIS) to fulfill their degree requirements.
 M.S. and M.Eng. students are also eligible to take Supervised Research and DIS courses.
-However, at least 18 hours and 21 hours of courses taken as a part of the M.S. and M.Eng. programs, respectively, should be letter-graded (not the S/U grading used for Supervised Research and DIS courses).
+However, all students must take a minimum number of letter-graded courses, as described in the next paragraph.
 Technically, graduate students can register for more hours of Supervised Research and DIS than indicated above in order to keep the full-time status, but all the extra credit hours will not count towards the degree requirements.